Mohammed Valli Moosa

-Valli Moosa is a veteran of the South African freedom struggle.
-He worked closely with Nelson Mandela during the settlement talks, served as negotiator for the ANC, and participated in drafting the South African Constitution.
+Mohammed Valli Moosa (born 9 February 1957) is a South African politician and advocate.
+A veteran of the South African freedom struggle, he worked closely with Nelson Mandela, served as negotiator for the ANC, and participated in drafting the South African Constitution.
 Valli served in President Mandela's cabinet as minister of constitutional development, and in President Mbeki's government as environment minister.
-He joined the corporate sector in 2004 and currently serves as chairperson for WWF(SA) and as chairperson of the Constitution Hill Trust He has previously served on the boards of Anglo Platinum, Eskom, Sanlam and Sappi Ltd. Valli served as a facilitator in the global climate change negotiations for a number of years.
+He joined the corporate sector in 2004 and currently serves as chairperson for WWF(SA) and as chairperson of the Constitution Hill Trust.
+He has previously served on the boards of Anglo Platinum, Eskom, Sanlam and Sappi Ltd. Valli served as a facilitator in the global climate change negotiations for a number of years.
 He previously served as president of the International Union for the Conservation of Nature (IUCN), as chairman of the UN Commission on Sustainable Development and as deputy chairperson of South Africa's Presidential Climate Commission.

 Early life and education

 Valli Moosa was born on 9 February 1957 in Johannesburg.
 His family was forcibly moved to Lenasia with the implementation of the Group Areas Act in the early 1960s.

-In 1971 at the young age of 14, Valli became involved in politics when he was involved in the Republic Day burning of the apartheid flag as well as the refusal to sing the Apartheid National Anthem, "Die Stem".
+In 1971 at the age of 14, Valli was involved in the Republic Day burning of the apartheid flag and refusal to sing the Apartheid National Anthem, "Die Stem".

-After being refused permission to attend the then whites-only University of the Witwatersrand, he enrolled at the University of KwaZulu-Natal, where he obtained a BSc degree in mathematics and physics in 1978.
+After being turned down by the University of the Witwatersrand, he enrolled at the University of KwaZulu-Natal, where he obtained a BSc degree in mathematics and physics in 1978.

 After graduating he returned to Lenasia, where he was a mathematics teacher from 1979 to 1981 and a mathematics course writer at the South African College of Higher Education in 1982.

 In 1981 he was dismissed from his teaching post because of his anti-apartheid views.